Fall Camping Destinations: Cozy Spots to Embrace Autumn’s Magic

 Tenting Must-Haves

-- Firewood (if allowed)
+- Firewood (if it’s allowed – check first!)

 - Matches or a lighter